-Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core)

-IV.B.1.f) Systems-based Practice

-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)

-- IV.C.
-Curriculum Organization and Fellow Experiences - IV.C.1.
-The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
-(Core) - IV.C.1.a) Clinical experiences in gynecologic oncology must prioritize ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
-(Core) - IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) - IV.C.3.
-At the beginning of the program, each fellow must have an individual educational plan that includes the monthly didactics schedule and a monthly rotation block diagram displaying clinical, and research activities. - IV.C.4.
-There must be regularly scheduled didactic sessions, including journal clubs, seminars, tumor boards, and morbidity and mortality conferences. - IV.C.4.a) These didactics must be: - IV.C.4.a).(1) a minimum of one hour per week, averaged over four weeks; (Core) - IV.C.4.a).(2) conducted at a fellowship level; and, (Core) - IV.C.4.a).(3) presented by faculty members a majority of the time.
-(Core) - IV.C.4.b) Fellows' schedules and responsibilities should be structured to allow attendance at all of these didactics.
-(Core) - IV.C.5.
-Fellows must participate in multi-disciplinary Tumor Board.
-(Core) - IV.C.6.
-Gynecologic Oncology Rotations
+Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core) IV.C.
+Curriculum Organization and Fellow Experiences IV.C.1.
+The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity. ^(Core) IV.C.1.a) Clinical experiences in maternal-fetal medicine must prioritize continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback. ^(Core) IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder. ^(Core) IV.C.3.
+A program must provide regularly scheduled didactic instruction in both basic science and the clinical aspects of maternal-fetal medicine. ^(Core) IV.C.3.a) These sessions must be a minimum of one hour per week (averaged over four weeks), directed specifically to the fellows, conducted at a fellowship level, and presented by on-site faculty members a majority of the time. ^(Core) IV.C.3.b) Fellows' schedules and responsibilities should be structured to allow attendance at all of these sessions. ^(Core) IV.C.4.
+Fellows must participate in multidisciplinary inter-professional conferences devoted to care of the at-risk mother, fetus, and newborn.
+IV.C.5.
+The program must ensure the education for each fellow is allocated as follows: IV.C.5.a) a minimum of 18 months of core clinical maternal-fetal medicine, including: ^(Core) IV.C.5.a).(1) a minimum of three months of ultrasound which may consist of either block time or a longitudinal experience of dedicated assignments over time (e.g., half-day clinics) that total three months; ^(Core)